lemanbinokay/api/README.md

     --picrust \
     --outdir "ampliseq_outputs"
 ```
 You can modify this code as you wish, but make sure to use the --picrust parameter.
-If you need more assistance with the Nextflow installation, please visit this page: https://nf-co.re/ampliseq/2.6.1/docs/usage/.
+If you need more assistance with the nf-core/ampliseq pipeline, please visit this page: https://nf-co.re/ampliseq/2.6.1/docs/usage/.

 #### Running PICRUSt2
 After running nf-core/ampliseq, you need to run PICRUSt2 using the following command to analyze functional abundances: